 Health Behavior Doctoral Program

 The doctoral program is for students with a master’s degree in public health (or equivalent field) who want to advance understanding of health-related behaviors and their determinants at all social levels.
 Doctoral students gain skills and knowledge in the theoretical foundations of the health behavior field as well as research methods, intervention development and evaluation, and professional development topics.
 Graduates apply their training to research focused on domestic and global issues.
-Information here is from the Program Handbook 2016-2017 whichhich contains more specific information.
+Information here is from the program handbook (linked above) which contains more specific information.
+Program Quick Guide is another useful, but less comprehensive, resource.

 Competencies Guiding Doctoral Training